judith-tonhauser/projection-interactions/README.txt

 *output: Talk slides and papers based on the experiments

 *results: R code to analyze the data of Exp 1 and Exp 2.
+This folder also contains the full model outputs under /models/full-model-outputs.
 The models (.rds) were not pushed to the repository as they are too big.
 Please contact Judith Tonhauser if you would like access to the models.